catholicconnectmatrimony-sudo/matri/TECH-STACK.md

 ## 15. Operational Practices (Vercel Hobby + Supabase Free)

 - **Lazy realtime connections**: Only subscribe to Supabase Realtime channels when a conversation is open; disconnect after 5–10 minutes of inactivity to stay well under the free-tier 500 concurrent cap.
 - **Message retention**: Keep 6–12 months of chat history in the primary `messages` table.
-Export older data to Supabase Storage (CSV/JSON) if database size approaches 400 MB.
+Run the weekly cleanup job below once growth accelerates; export to Supabase Storage only if long-term archives are required.
 - **Media handling**: Store photos and attachments in Supabase Storage; persist only metadata and `storage_path` keys in Postgres.
 Use signed URLs for access.
-- **Scheduled work**: Use Vercel Cron (≤12 jobs) for digests and cleanup.
-For heavier processing, leverage Supabase Edge Functions triggered by webhooks or scheduled via Supabase.
+-- **Scheduled work**: Use the consolidated Vercel Cron schedule (≤8 jobs).
+Group adjacent tasks inside each invocation to stay within Hobby limits and log every run to a `cron_runs` table so the admin “Operations” widget can show last run, duration, and status.
 - **Security**: Enforce Row Level Security on all tables.
 Supabase policies govern reciprocity visibility and admin overrides.
 Manage secrets via Vercel/Supabase dashboards.

 ## 16. Monitoring & Upgrade Triggers